 Photo by Jeff Good

-Please email Dr. Good if you are interested joining the lab.
+Please email me if you are interested joining the lab.
 See the News and Research links for more details.

 Good lab graduate students are primarily affiliated with the Organismal Biology, Ecology, and Evolution (OBEE) program in the Division of Biological Sciences (DBS).
 When appropriate, I am also open to accepting students through Wildlife Biology, a joint program between DBS, the College of Forestry and Conservation, and the Montana Cooperative Wildlife Research Unit.